US import tariffs: what's going on

 Trump changes his course regularly, and that makes predicting difficult.
 On 2 April, the US president first shared the import rates the US was going to charge.
 The import tariffs for China rose several times in the following days.
 This as the country took a hard line and in turn announced levies on US products.

-How does Europe respond?
+How will Europe respond?

 At first, the EU waited and reacted cautiously to the changed US policy.
 China hit back with counter-tariffs, resulting in a trade war.
 For other countries, including the EU, Trump then postponed the additional levies by 90 days.